cheelim1/go-temporal-sre/internal/superscript/SCENARIO.md

 ## Demo

-- Output instructions of setup into a README.md file in same folder as this file
+- Output instructions of setup into a README.md file in same folder as this file.
+Have the step-by-step to demo the following below items

 - Will first run the script ./scripts/traditional_payment_collection.sh a few times to demo that non-idempotency will create undesired effects